TatoNaranjo/LasNotasDeTato/Notas De La Universidad/Lengua Extranjera IV/Lengua Extranjera IV.md

 **I have 2 be the monitor of this subject.**

 1. Culture of a native speaking country: task 1 -> Select one country that we will have to take during this semester.
 Culture food, etc. But all related to country selected.
+In the class we're going to create a Canva presentation in class to upload

+   A paper that summarize this information of the country.

+   # Country Chosen: Deutschland

 Present in oral ways, and in writing ways.